neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

-The States addon provides a simple solution for managing state that doesn't need visual controls like knobs do.
+The [StateAddon](../werkbank/StateAddon-class.html) provides a simple solution for managing state that doesn't need visual controls like knobs do.
 Think of it as "headless knobs" - you get the same reactive state management capabilities as knobs, but without the UI controls.
 This is particularly useful for custom data models, controllers, or any state that doesn't have a corresponding knob implementation.

 States behave similarly to knobs: they preserve their values during hot reloads, provide reactive updates through `ValueNotifier`, and integrate seamlessly with your use cases.
 The key difference is that states don't appear as controllable elements in the right panel.